cf73/humanity/content/collections/pages/donate.md

     content:
       -
         type: text
-        text: "THI's goal is to bring this message to every community and village across the continents, through this site as well as peace gatherings, partnerships, and social media, engendering a planet-wide enlightenment of understanding and action."
+        text: "THI's goal is to bring this message to every community and village across the continents, through these pages as well as peace gatherings, partnerships, and social media, engendering a planet-wide enlightenment of understanding and action."
   -
     type: paragraph
     content: